Skip to main content Skip to footer

 Tips from the fire department

-What should I do if there is a fire?
-How do I protect myself against flooding?
-What should I keep in my first-aid kit?
-The fire department answers these and other questions here - so that you are as well prepared as possible in the event of an emergency.
+What do I do if there is a fire?
+How do I protect myself from flooding?
+What should I put in my first-aid kit?
+The fire department answers these and other questions.
+So you are well prepared.

-Caution - Deceptive safety - danger to life on icy surfaces
+Caution - Dangerous safety - Danger to life on icy surfaces

-• In the event of an ice accident, every minute counts - call 112 immediately
+• In the event of an accident on the ice, call 112 immediately.

-• Use aids such as scarves, branches etc. to help - Spread your own body weight over the ice,
+• Use scarves, branches or similar items to help.
+Distribute your own weight on the ice.

 Warning service Katwarn